top of page

 6. Conclusion

-The fictitious certificate is a key instrument in German residence law that provides legal protection for foreign nationals during the transitional period between the expiration of a residence permit and the decision on a new application.
+The fictitious certificate is a key instrument in German residence law that provides legal protection for foreigners during the transition period between the expiration of a residence permit and the decision on a new application.
 It allows continued legal residence in Germany, in many cases also secures the right to work, and – depending on the type – can also enable travel.
 It is particularly important that the fictitious effect takes effect simply by submitting the application on time, regardless of whether the authority actually issues the certificate.
-However, its issuance may be necessary in practice, for example for employers or when traveling.
-Anyone who has difficulties applying should seek legal assistance in good time.
-In a transitional phase that is often legally complex, the fictitious certificate protects against a loss of status and enables continuity in the right of residence.
+However, its issuance can be necessary in practice, for example for employers or when traveling.
+Anyone who has difficulties applying should seek legal assistance in good time .
+In a transition phase that is often legally complex, the fictitious certificate protects against a loss of status and enables continuity in residence rights.

 [1] Hofmann (ed.), Aliens Law, 3rd edition 2023, § 81